harikavaleti/WebApplication-MicroServices-EventHUB-/README.md

 # WebApplication(EventHub)-MicroServices(API)

-Is an event manager website that allows users to create, browse, register and promote events.
+Is an EventHub website that allows users to create, browse, register and promote events.

      It was built using Microservices architecture, Docker Linux containers, Swagger, Redis, RabbitMQ, IdentityServer4, ASP.NET Core